subashini7/prasanna_web/content/about.md

 <img class="prasanna" src="https://prashub.com/prasanna/images/DrPrasannaPavani.jpg" alt="Prasanna" width="330"/>
 </div>

 In 2023, AI will integrate seamlessly with software services.
-Together, they will elevate user experience and enhance productivity by helping us more thoughtfully than ever before.
+Together, they will help us be more thoughtful than ever before.

 Prasanna is an engineer, founder and a leader&mdash;the kind that brings out the best in people and technology to create opportunities of a lifetime.